adamolson11/Gourmet-Guide/README.md

 ## Features

--Home page upon first open<br>
+-Access the home page upon first open with a welcome message<br>
 -Ability to create new recipes or view all created ones<br>
 -Ability to add and remove additional steps and ingredients when creating a recipe<br>
 -Allows creation of a new user and the ability to log in<br>
 -Must be logged in to create a recipe<br>
--Includes a star rating system for the recipes
+-Includes a star rating system for the recipes<br>
+-Includes helmet package to prevent common hacking strageties<br>
+-Includes a modal prompting non logged in users to create an account

 ## Documentation